-Students may be considered for admission as transfers from another college or university provided they have completed one full year of university studies by the application deadline, are in good standing at their postsecondary institution, and have maintained at least a B average in rigorous academic courses.
-If students have been enrolled full-time at any institution except Northwestern, they cannot be considered for freshman admission and must meet the criteria to apply as transfer candidates.
-Transfer students must complete at least the last 16 semester courses and four full-time semesters in residence at NU-Q to be eligible for a bachelor's degree.
+If students have been enrolled as non-degree seeking, part or full-time at any post-secondary institution, they cannot be considered for freshman admission and must meet the criteria to apply as transfer candidates.
+Transfers from another college or university generally have completed one full year of university studies by the application deadline, are in good standing at their postsecondary institution, and have maintained at least a B average in rigorous academic courses.
+Transfer students must complete at least the last 16 semester units worth of courses and four full-time semesters in residence at NU-Q to be eligible for a bachelor's degree.
 Given the sequential nature of the NU-Q curricula in communication and journalism, it is likely that most transfer students would require more than four semesters to earn a degree at NU-Q.